sjelin/FluidJS/README.md

 Fluid.js takes heavy inspiration from [Backbone.js](http://http://backbonejs.org/), and is similar in usage.
-However, where as MVCs like Backbone.js discard old content whenever the models change, Fluid.js simply updates the old content.
-This allows CSS transitions & animations to be incorporated more easily.
+However, whereas MVCs like Backbone.js discard old content whenever the models change, Fluid.js simply updates the old content.
+This allows CSS transitions and animations to be incorporated more easily.

 ### Features